Healthy Homes Assessment Whakatu

 Rental Property Home Assessments Whakatu

-Areas of rental properties that are impacted through Healthy Homes Standard.
-Healthy Homes Standard in Whakatu include each:
+Rental property areas affected through The Healthy Homes Standard in Whakatu include each:

 • Bedroom